-Once the proteins are deposited onto the flow cell, it is then loaded into the proteome analysis system to measure each individual molecule in a multi-cycle system run.
+Once the proteins are deposited onto the flow cell, it is then loaded into the Proteomic Analysis System to measure each individual molecule in a multicycle system run.
 The process entails introducing affinity reagents into the flow cell, rinsing out the unbound fraction, imaging the surface area, and then stripping and washing the affinity reagent away.
 This step is then repeated sequentially to collect data on the desired number of cycles.